nmiodice/ngram-sentence-generation/README.md

   -s SEED_STRING, --seed_string SEED_STRING
                         predict words starting with a seed string -l LIMIT_LENGTH, --limit_length LIMIT_LENGTH
-                        limit the number of words predicted
+                        limit the number of words predicted (default = 20)
 ```

 Retrain model on the **brown** and **abc** corpora, and generate a prediction from the seed sentence "saturated fats"